-Groundnut is largely cultivated in India during Kharif season (June to October)under rainfed conditions with low input use and high pressure of insect-pests including weeds leading to low productivity.
-In Rabi season (October to March), the crop is grown on residual moisture with protective irrigation or in river bed areas.
+Groundnut is largely cultivated in India during Kharif season (June to October) under rainfed conditions with low input use and high pressure of insect-pests including weeds leading to low productivity.
+In Rabi season (October to March), the crop is grown on residual moisture with protective irrigation or in riverbed areas.
 Summer groundnut (Feb-May) grown under assured irrigation is generally practiced with high input application and low pressure of insect-pests attributing to higher productivity.
-Five statesnamelyAndhra Pradesh, Gujarat, Karnataka, Rajasthan and Tamil Nadu account forabout 80% of the total groundnut area and production of the country.
+Five states namely Andhra Pradesh, Gujarat, Karnataka, Rajasthan and Tamil Nadu account for about 80% of the total groundnut area and production of the country.
 Gujarat alone contributes about 35% of the total production of groundnut.

 One of the important legume crops of tropical and semiarid regions is groundnut, major source of edible oil and protein.
-Groundnut kernels contain 47-53% oil and 25-36% protein (Sunandini and Devi, 2020;Banlaet al., 2018; Taru et al., 2008).
+Groundnut kernels contain 47-53% oil and 25-36% protein (Sunandini and Devi, 2020; Banla et al., 2018; Taru et al., 2008).
 The major producers of groundnut are India, China and USA, which together account for over two-thirds of global output.
 India ranks first in the production of groundnut among the major edible oilseed crops (Rai et al., 2016).
 Groundnut is a most sensitive crop to moisture stress.
 Distribution of rainfall plays a greater role than the quantum of rains received during the crop season.
 Longer dry spell at the time of peg formation/penetration and grain filling is most injurious to both the yield and quality of groundnut.
 Therefore, protective irrigation at the time of peg formation/ penetration and grain filling has a significant role in yield improvement.
 Warm and moist conditions are highly congenial for groundnut cultivation.
 Temperature, light intensity, rainfall and humidity significantly influence the productivity of groundnut.
 Optimum temperature of 25 - 35°C is required for good germination, flowering and pod formation.
 Sandy-loam soil rich in organic matter is considered best for the crop.

 Mechanization for groundnut cultivation is done for land preparation only and for the rest, traditional methods are followed.
 Marginal and small land holders are not able to use mechanization leading to poor seed plantation, lack of plant protection and inefficient post harvesting methods.
 Kumar and Karmakar (2024) studied the performance of various power tiller operated matching implements for different farm operations in conservation agriculture for various crops.

-Awadhwal and Babu (1994) developed a multi-row bullock drawn planter and tested forsowing groundnut and drylandcorps.
+Awadhwal and Babu (1994) developed a multi-row bullock drawn planter and tested for sowing groundnut and dryland crops.
 Results showed that the planter performed very well in sowing groundnut, chickpea, pigeon-pea and sorghum.
 The field efficiency of the planter was 0.33 ha h-1 and draft requirement varied from 70-80 kg.

 Padmanathan et al. (2006) developed a groundnut combine harvester and tested in the field.
 Results showed that the maximum harvesting efficiency was 92.3%, threshing efficiency 82.3%, cleaning efficiency 72.3% and minimum percentage of broken pods was 4.43%.
-The operation of groundnut combine harvester resultedin 39 and 96% saving in cost and time respectively, when compared to conventional method ofmanual digging and stripping.Optimum plant density is among the critical crop managementpractices for obtaining a high groundnut yield and profitable economic returns (Howlader et al., 2009; Minh et al., 2021).
+The operation of groundnut combine harvester resulted in 39 and 96% saving in cost and time respectively, when compared to conventional method of manual digging and stripping.
+Optimum plant density is among the critical crop management practices for obtaining a high groundnut yield and profitable economic returns (Howlader et al., 2009; Minh et al., 2021).

 Laxman et al. (2018) developed tractor drawn aqua planter for groundnut and performance evaluation was carried out.
 Results showed that the field capacity of the planter was 0.145 ha h-1 with field efficiency 88.9% at 2.72 km h-1 forward speed.
-Seed ratesfor the groundnut was 105.47, 108.46, 118.55 kg ha-1 with vertical, inclined and horizontalplate seed metering mechanisms, respectively.
+Seed rates for the groundnut was 105.47, 108.46, 118.55 kg ha-1 with vertical, inclined and horizontal plate seed metering mechanisms, respectively.